pgsfernandes/pgsfernandes.github.io/_pages/about.md

 #run: bundle exec jekyll serve --lsi
 ---

 I am currently a postdoctoral researcher at CP3-Origins, University of Southern Denmark.
 I hold a PhD in Physics from Queen Mary University of London, which I obtained in 2023.
 Prior to that, I completed my BSc and MSc degrees in Physics at Instituto Superior Técnico, University of Lisbon.
-I was also a postdoctoral researcher at the University of Nottingham for one year.
+I was also a postdoctoral researcher at the University of Nottingham for one year (2022-2023).

-My primary research interests lie broadly in the intersection of strong gravity and black hole physics, modified theories of gravity, and astroparticle physics.
-Throughout my academic journey, I have focused on exploring these areas to gain a deeper understanding of the universe.
+My primary research interests lie broadly in the intersection of strong gravity and black hole physics, and modified theories of gravity.
 This website acts as a platform for sharing my research, updates, and various other content.
 Feel free to explore my work and contact me for further information or collaboration opportunities.

+I am also the developer of [SpinningBlackHoles](https://github.com/pgsfernandes/SpinningBlackHoles.jl), a *Julia* code to compute numerical solutions of stationary and axially-symmetric black holes in modified theories of gravity.